Quantum key distribution using intra-particle entanglement: Intra-particle entanglement

-Let us consider a spin-1/2 particle (say, a neutron) that has an initial spin polarized state along the $+\hat{z}-axis$ (denoted by $|\uparrow_{z}\rangle$).
-Taking into consideration its path (or position) variables, the joint path-spin state can be written as
+Let us consider a photon that is initially polarized along the vertical direction (its state denoted by $|0\rangle$).
+Taking into consideration its path (or position) variables, the joint path-polarization state can be written as